awiel/csv-converter/README.md

 Voor conversie van bestanden die gemeenten ontvangen tbv de 3 decentralisaties.
 Bestanden in csv formaat worden geschikt gemaakt voor gebruik in SPSS of ander statistiek programma.

+* simpleCsv2Csv.js
+	simple conversion from 'x'-records with same primary key and one secondary key into one record for each primary key followed by all posible secondary keys (see example)

 ##Requests:
 Send me a request if you want more than is already available. :-)